Harry Potter and all characters, etc. belong to J. K. Rowling, not me.

 Harry closed his fist, ready to punch the trembling Pettigrew again.

-"If it'll take away the last vestiges of the potion Harry's been using on me, then I'll drink it," she said, taking the container from the Potions Master and downing it in one gulp.
+"If it'll take away the last vestiges of the potion Harry's been using on me, then I'll drink it," she declared, taking the container from the Potions Master and downing it in one gulp.

 For a moment, her eyes were out of focus, and then she blinked.
 Harry watched realization and then horror come across her face, as it turned very red.
 With a soft, trembling voice, she said, "I-I'm s-sorry, Harry," and then turned to the still bleeding Pettigrew.
 "YOU FILTHY, STINKING, RAT!" she screamed before punching his jaw and kicking him in the crotch.
 She then ran outside, and Harry heard her beginning to sob.